Xeljanz Side Effects

 2019 Black Box Warning About Blood Clots and Death

-The study, called A3921133, is one of the postmarketing studies the FDA required Pfizer to conduct after the agency approved the drug.
+This study is one of the postmarketing studies the FDA required Pfizer to conduct after the agency approved the drug.
 The FDA released a safety communication about the findings in February 2019, and Pfizer sent a letter to health care providers about the risk.

 While the FDA did not approve the 10 mg twice daily dose for people with rheumatoid arthritis, it did approve the dose for people with ulcerative colitis.